 Short answer yes.
 However, is it a good idea, no way to say as you do not state the facts and circumstances surrounding your reason for wanting to remove your name.
 You really should consult with a real estate attorney to get specific advice first.

 I wasn't home so I didn't see the repo "paperwork" so I have NO idea who is looking for me.
 A VIN search shows my title as clear (no liens) and I am in possession of the title; I have never used the Harley or anything I own as collateral against another loan.
-Back in 2008 my ex-husband and I had...
+Back in 2008 my...
 Read more »

 We are based in the UK and we have just had an offer accepted on a property in Florida which has now gone to contract.
 The person selling the property is also a foreign national and not a US-resident.
 Do we, as buyers, require an ITIN number in order to proceed with the close?
 Or can we close on...
 Read more »

 When he died the drained the bank account paying the mother's credit

 Card payment hid my car and stripped it and hid both boats I found one but not the other.
 He had tools from 20 yrs of service with caterpillar and a bunch of guns plus a bunch of personal items that they would not...
 Read more »